 Knowledge dissemination can include: articles in academic and non-academic journals, performances, colloquiums, reports, found poetry, podcasts, websites, videos, storytelling, courses, conference presentations, cartoons, art exhibits, documentaries, conferences, information meetings, brochures, posters, discussion groups, and blogs.

-Dr. Lynn Fels of Simon Fraser University
+Dr. Lynn Fels, Faculty of Education, Simon Fraser University.

-Recent SOUL pod activities include:
+SOUL pod activities included:

-- A Collaboration Study to document the ASC!
+A Collaboration Study to document the ASC!
 Project’s national research collaboration process and to identify team challenges and triumphs by examining collaboration activities and perspectives of members of the research team.

-- An exploration of Found Poetry as an alternative and artful form of knowledge mobilization to disseminate research findings
+An exploration of Found Poetry as an alternative and artful form of knowledge mobilization to disseminate research findings

-- A conference presentation in New York City: Creative Liberation: Arts for Social Change.
+A conference presentation in New York City: Creative Liberation: Arts for Social Change.
 Performing the World 2016 Conference, Performing to Power.
 Sept 23-25, New York, New York, USA.